lukso-network/docs/docs/standards/universal-profile/introduction.md

 :::tip

-The guide [how to check if an address is a Universal Profile?](../../guides/universal-profile/check-if-address-is-universal-profile.md) may interest you.
+The guide [Connect Your Universal Profile to a dApp](../../learn/dapp-developer/connect-profile.md) may interest you.

 :::